arian2528/d-log-books-mvp/.github/instructions.md

 Phase 2: Core Business Logic (1-2 Weeks Target)

-SQL Schema: Define the PostgreSQL schema for Users, Roles, and Core Entities using Prisma Schema Language (PSL).
+SQL Schema: Define the PostgreSQL schema for all entities as specified in the [Database Schema Instructions](./database-schema.md).

 NestJS CRUD: Implement the CoreEntity service in NestJS, including the business logic to enforce RBAC (i.e., filtering results based on the user's role/ID extracted from the headers).
 Implement Zod validation on all POST/PUT/PATCH endpoints.